gcallah/BookReviews/goodspeed.md

 distant locations" (162).
 But then he goes on to ask, "Is it in fact generally true that recessions are inherently international phenomena?"
 (162).

-But nothing about the butterfly effect means that a butterfly flap it its wings will *necessarily* have effects that spill beyond the flower it is flapping around.
+But nothing about the butterfly effect means that a butterfly flapping its wings will *necessarily* have effects that spill beyond the flower it is flapping around.
 Even in a complex system, *most* local changes will have primarily local effects.
 Butterflies flapping their wings in Brazil will